PIA Executive Committee:

-Dr. Quiroz is an Assistant Professor in the Departments of Neurology and Psychiatry at the Massachusetts General Hospital (MGH) and Harvard Medical School.
+Dr. Quiroz is an Associate Professor in the Departments of Neurology and Psychiatry at the Massachusetts General Hospital (MGH) and Harvard Medical School.
 She completed her Ph.D. training in Clinical Psychology at Boston University and a fellowship in neuropsychology at Massachusetts General Hospital/Harvard Medical School.
 She currently serves as Director of the MGH Multicultural Alzheimer’s Prevention Program (MAPP), and as Director of the MGH Familial Dementia Neuroimaging Lab.

 By applying her efforts to a large Colombian family that carries a genetic mutation that causes early-onset Alzheimer’s disease (AD), Dr. Quiroz’s research has focused on characterizing brain changes that may predispose individuals to develop memory loss or dementia later in life.
 Her work has already provided evidence of brain abnormalities in cognitively-intact individuals at high risk for AD decades before their clinical onset.
 Her findings have helped the field to re-conceptualize Alzheimer as a sequence of changes that begins decades before cognitive decline, and which may be targeted by promising disease-slowing treatments at a time in which they might have their most profound effect.
 Her research work has resulted in several publications that have generated considerable discussion in the field, and has achieved recognition by colleagues at the regional, national, and international level.

 Dr. Quiroz also has strong clinical interests in cultural neuropsychology and assessment of monolingual and bilingual Spanish-speaking patients.